dblalock/bolt/experiments/README.md

 ## Install Dependencies

-To run the experiments, you will first need to obtain the following tools / libraries, and datasets.
+To run the experiments, you will first need to obtain the following tools / libraries and datasets.

 ### C++ Code